 Conservation Agenda

 CFPA has put forward a conservation agenda for Connecticut’s future every year since 1897.
-Below are our top recommendations on State and Federal priorities for 2023, or view a one-page summary.
+Our 2025 Conservation Agenda builds on this strong tradition and also looks forward by addressing equity and climate issues on our treasured natural lands.
+Below are our top recommendations on State and Federal priorities for 2024, or view a one-page summary.

-• Keep the Passport to the Parks funding intact.
+• Keep Passport to the Parks funding intact.

 Federal Priorities